 If you plan on working for yourself or a company, you must have email etiquette.

-While most remote jobs require little to no face interaction, human interaction over communication devices is still very important.
-And if you are working for yourself, it’s essential for your clients to like your work and your responses, as a rule of thumb.
+Although most remote jobs require little to no face-to-face interaction, human interaction over communication devices is still extremely important.
+As a rule of thumb, if you work for yourself, it’s essential that your clients like your work and your responses.